wp-plugins/vegas-fullscreen-background-slider/readme.txt

 3. Use the shortcode [vegasslider id="This id is generated when you create a new slide" fade="however much you want in miliseconds" overlay="url of a pattern"] e.g. [vegasslider id="565" fade="1000" overlay="http://mydomain.com/urloftheimage/"]

+4. There is also a title parameter similar to id, fade and overlay though it's not for everyone so the default is off.
+It adds the title and content from slider you made and adds them to the page on the bottom right.
+Similar to <a href="http://vegas.jaysalvat.com/">this</a>
+e.g. [vegasslider id="565" fade="1000" overlay="http://mydomain.com/urloftheimage/" title="yes"]
+Anything other than "yes" for the title and it wont work.

 == Frequently asked questions ==